newrelic/nr1-cloud-optimize/README.md

 | LAMBDA

 ### Contributing and improving
-We are open to all suggestions that will help to improve the analysis, suggestions, services and any other capability you can think off.
+We are open to all suggestions that will help to improve the analysis, suggestions, services and any other capability you can think of.
 Please raise an issue with as much detail as possible.

 ### Screenshots